salmanzf/Google_Cyclistic/README.md

  <p align="center">
  <img width="460" height="400" src="https://github.com/salmanzf/Google_Cyclistic/blob/streamlit/Gambar/gambar3.png">
  </p>
 Despite the really low count of use in January 2022, docked bike contribute about 10% total duration of usage.
 This is a considerable amount, as we can see docked bike has a much higher median duration which means higher duration per person and has tremendous potential.

-So regarding the low count number, is it because the lack of user or the lack of facility on docked bike?
+Thus regarding the low count number, is it because the lack of user or the lack of facility on docked bike?

 # Difference Between Member and Casuar User
  <p align="center">